-In the event of a fire, the University expects that all campus community members will evacuate by the nearest exit, closing doors and activating the fire alarm system (if one is present) as they leave.
+In the event of a fire, the university expects that all campus community members will evacuate by the nearest exit, closing doors and activating the fire alarm system (if one is present) as they leave.
 Once safely outside a building, it is appropriate to contact 911 (9-911 from a campus phone) or the Department of Public Safety at 801-585-2677.
+For the UAC, students should dial 1-1-2 to report the emergency situation.
 Students and/or staff should check in at the assembly area identified in the building emergency plan.
 No training is provided to students or employees in firefighting or suppression activity as this is inherently dangerous and each community member's only duty is to exit safely and quickly, shutting doors along the exit path as they go to contain the spread of flames and smoke, and to activate the alarm as they exit.
 At no time should the closing of doors or the activation of the alarm delay the exit from the building.